paul-distefano/graphrag-toolkit/docs/querying-the-graph.md

 This traversal-based reranking is performed on a per-statement basis.
 To facilitate the reranking, each statement is enriched with its topic and source metadata.
 This composite lexical unit is then reranked against a composite of the original query plus any entity names found in the keyword lookup step.

 You can use the traversal-based reranking in combination with any reranking applied during post-processing.
-Reranking in the post-processing stage will rerank *results* (i.e. collections of statements), whereas traversal-based reranking reranks individual *statements*.
+Reranking in the post-processing stage will rerank *results* (i.e. collections of statements), whereas traversal-based reranking reranks *statements*.